Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 According to the California Health Care Foundation, ER visits for amphetamine-related emergencies jumped by 50% between 2018 and 2020.
 In that same span, the number of non-heroin opioid visits more than doubled.

 Yet the state is in many ways a bright spot in the overall national response to the addiction crisis.
-It ranks 21st for overdose deaths according to the most recent CDC data.
-And between 2017 and 2019, residential care facilities for substance use disorder treatment expanded by almost 70 percent.
+California ranks among the middle tier for overdose deaths according to the most recent CDC data.
+California has been working to expand access to substance use disorder treatment, with significant state investments in both residential and outpatient care facilities.

 More improvements are coming, and more addiction counseling professionals are needed to help fuel them.
 With over a billion dollars in funding allocated by the California state government in 2023 to combat the state’s opioid addiction crisis, the demand for addiction counselors is increasing quickly everywhere from Yreka to San Diego.

-Fortunately, the Golden State also has an incredible array of universities and community colleges with two-year programs that can fit almost any student’s needs.
+Fortunately, the Golden State has an incredible array of community colleges with two-year programs that can fit almost any student’s needs.
+Whether you’re starting fresh or building on existing education, California’s pathways to substance abuse counseling certification offer clear steps forward.

 An Associate Degree is The Total Package for Career Prep in Addiction Counseling

-Associate degrees are the reliable foundation of many substance abuse counseling careers throughout California and across the country.
-With a quick two-year timeline to completion and a pitch-perfect blend of professional preparation and more general education, they put graduates in a position to take their ambitions in many different directions:
+Associate degrees provide a reliable foundation for many substance abuse counseling careers throughout California and across the country.
+With a quick two-year timeline to completion and a pitch-perfect blend of professional preparation and general education, they put graduates in a position to take their ambitions in many different directions.

-According to a 2014 report from UCLA’s Integrated Substance Abuse Programs research center, there are around 40 community colleges that offer accredited programs in addiction studies in the state.
+According to a 2014 report from UCLA’s Integrated Substance Abuse Programs research center, around 40 community colleges in the state offered accredited programs in addiction studies at that time.
+Today’s landscape includes programs with various titles at community colleges throughout California.
 You’ll find such programs available with titles such as:

 - Associate of Applied Science in Substance Use Disorder Counseling